harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/plugin-step-settings-reference.md

 ## Run as User

-If you specified a [Container Registry and Image](#container-registry-and-image), you can specify the user ID to use for running processes in containerized steps.
+If you specified a [Container Registry and Image](#container-registry-and-image), you can specify the user Id to use for running processes in containerized steps.

-For a Kubernetes cluster build infrastructure, the step uses this user ID to run all processes in the pod.
+For a Kubernetes cluster build infrastructure, the step uses this user Id to run all processes in the pod.
 For more information, go to [Set the security context for a pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod).

 ## Set container resources